Digiyumon/Speedrun.com_api_python_cli/README.md

 # Speedrun.com Data Export Tool
 A Python command-line application that lets you search for any game on Speedrun.com, view its categories, and export full leaderboard data to CSV or JSON — all without manually touching the API.
-You can export the necessary information such as player names, date, times and platform.
+You can export key information such as player names, dates, times, and platform.
+If provided with a key.json file, the app can also upload the exported data directly to a Google Cloud Storage bucket.

 I created this because working with the API manually is an incredible hassle and I couldn't find anything that already accomplished what this program sets out to do.
-Instead of having to find the game id, then the specific category, along with the variables and put those into the url, you can just use this application to do all that for you.
+Instead of needing to locate game IDs, categories, and variable parameters for a URL, you can use this tool to handle everything for you automatically.

 ## Installation